Cursor Cmd-K Inline Edit Spinner Never Returns: Fix It

 Ordered by hit rate, highest first.

-If you cancelled a previous Cmd-K mid-stream, the underlying socket can stay open in a half-closed state.
+If you cancelled a previous Cmd-K mid-stream (or it timed out), the underlying streaming connection can stay open in a half-closed state.
 The next request piggybacks on the dead socket and never completes.
+This is the single most common cause and the cheapest to clear.

 4. Selected model has degraded or dropped the diff format